Close Button

 LMI

 Lender’s Mortgage Insurance (LMI) is a one-off insurance payment that protects the lender in the event you default on your mortgage repayments.
 People often misunderstand LMI and may not comprehend that this is not any kind of personal insurance, rather, it’s insurance to protect the bank’s liability.
+In most instances, LMI is required if your home loan deposit is less than 20 per cent of the property’s value as assessed by the lender.

 Deposit